James Cook University to axe 130 professional jobs after marginal decrease in student enrolments - Honi Soit

 “Why is the plan always to cut more staff?
 Where is the plan to attract more students?”
 McNally said.

-“I am not sure how this cutting mentality will turn around the performance of James Cook University,” he said.
+“I am not sure how this cutting mentality will turn around the performance of James Cook University.” he said.

 In a statement to staff, Professor Biggs said that the Change Proposal aims to improve the “effectiveness, efficiency and structural alignment” of professional and technical core services across JCU.